yanhan-si/LendingClub-Loan-Default-Prediction/README.md

-# Lending-Club-Loan-Default-Prediction
+# LendingClub Loan Default Prediction
 *Build a loan default prediction model through machine learning and deep learning*

 ####  List of python libraries used
-pandas
+*pandas
-numpy
+*numpy
-seaborn
+*seaborn
-matplotlib
+*matplotlib
-lightgbm
+*lightgbm
-sklearn
+*sklearn

 #### Files in the repository

-The jupyter notebook includes all the code for this project.
+*Jupyter notebook including all the code for this project

-The loan.csv dataset
+*loan.csv dataset

-Figures from the model evaluation results
+*Figures from the model evaluation results

 ## *Overview*